Inclusive Information and Communication Technologies (IICT)

 • Idiap Research Institute

-• SWISS TXT, which also represents the Swiss Broadcasting Corporation (SRG) and its radio and television stations
+• SWISS TXT, also representing the Swiss Broadcasting Corporation (SRG SSR) and its radio and television stations

 • Swiss Federation of the Deaf (SGB-FSS)